Procon-system/system_managemnt_tool/README.md

 If changes aren’t reflected, rebuild the containers:

 docker compose up --build

-5.After making changes to the code:
+5.After any new changes to the code:

 Run git pull to fetch the latest changes from the repository.
 Check for the .env file: